nughohoadi/pgp-enc-sign-dec/README.md

-Simple PHP script for encyrpt, sing and decrypt with PGP
+Simple PHP script for encyrpt, sign and decrypt with PGP